markelekdotcom/color-ramp-converter/docs/settings.rst

 Interpolation Type
 ------------------
-Set the map range node interpolation type inside converted color ramp node groups.
+Defines the interpolation type for the Map Range nodes within converted Color Ramp node groups.
+This applies when the Color Ramp interpolation type is **NOT** set to Constant.

 Extra Node Type